adamsilver/fdpb/03-Book-A-Flight.md

 ![Desktop native date control](./images/desktop-date.png)

 If you're concerned about it looking different across browsers, don't be.
-User's don't notice, and for those that do, they don't care.
-In Progressive Enhancement 2.0[^], Nicholas Zakas demonstrates this to the audience at X mins in.

-Nobody cares about your website as much as you do.
-But if you're still not convinced take a look at this dedicated website Do Websites Needs To Look The Same In Every Browser[^] just to be sure.

-We'll deal with browsers that don't suppor the date input in a moment.
-But for now, let's start implementing the field.
+In Progressive Enhancement 2.0[^], Nicholas Zakas proves that users don't notice the differences between browser implementations.
+Nobody cares about your website as much as you do and rather officially websites do not need to look the same in every browser[^].

 HTML: